givo/nested-crud/README.md

 * `ICrudCollection` in your collection
 * `ICrudItem` in each item within a collection

-Then register your collection using `sailer.collection()` (new name will be chosen in the near future)
+Then register your collection using `sailer.collection()`.

 ### Item Description

 Every item that is returned to the client should have a description.
 An item description is the way you expose the item in your API.
-Most of the time you'll want to hide some internal members and in that case you simply need to return a description in `describe()` function and return a new object which holds only the members that you want to expose, for example:
+Most of the time you'll want to hide some internal members and in that case you simply need to return a description object in `describe()` which holds only the members that you want to expose, for example:

 ``` typescript
 class User implements ICrudItem{